 Previously he was Area Vice President Business Industries at the TecDAX-listed CompuGroup Medical.
 A chemist with a PhD and MBA, Dr Piduhn has during the course of his career held various positions at the MDAX-listed company Gerresheimer, most recently as Executive Vice President Tubular Glass Europe & Asia, at consultant firm Arthur D. Little and at DSM Polyolefine.

-Dr Wolfgang Rohe was appointed as Executive Director of Stiftung Mercator in 2014 and heads the Science and Humanities Division.
+Dr Wolfgang Rohe was appointed as Executive Director of Stiftung Mercator in 2014, heads the Science and Humanities Division and in 2018 is serving as spokesman of the Executive Board, a position that is held on a rotating basis for one calendar year.
 Since 2008 he has been responsible for Science and Humanities.

 He previously held various positions at two of the most influential science organizations in Germany.
 From 1992 to 2002, he worked with the German Research Foundation (Deutsche Forschungsgemeinschaft) in Bonn, initially in the Department for Collaborative Research Centers and then as Head of the strategic planning unit.
 In 2002, he moved to the German Council of Science and Humanities (Wissenschaftsrat) where he served as Head of the Research Policy Department and since 2005 also as Vice Secretary General.
 Wolfgang Rohe holds a Ph.D. in German philology.